BOARD OF ELDERS REPORT 2019

 EAGLE'S EYE VIEW FROM ST. JOHN LUTHERAN SCHOOL

-Chapel projects: Every Wednesday, we have Chapel in the sanctuary – please join us for any of our upcoming ones.
-The 2017-2018- 3rd quarter project was “Hearts for Jesus” project which raised $123.14 for Cross Point Lutheran School in Katy, Texas in cooperation with the Lutheran Schools of the Kansas District. $73.11 was collected for the 4th quarter for St. John Lutheran Church to cover chapel expenses for the 2017-2018 year.
-2018-2019 1st quarter Chapel project raised 146.31 for Missions in Africa and $240.15 for Santa’s Express as the 2nd quarter Chapel Project.
+Chapel Projects: Every Wednesday, we have Chapel in the sanctuary – please join us for any of our upcoming services.
+The 2018-19 3rd quarter project was “Hearts for Jesus” project which raised $126.46 for in cooperation with the Lutheran Schools of the Kansas District. $106.19 was collected in the 4th quarter for the Chapel Fund.
+2019-20 1st quarter Chapel Project raised $130.61 for Lutheran Braille Workers and $235.35 for Lead a Child as the 2nd quarter Chapel Project.

-Thrivent Choice Dollars: For the months of January through December, 2018 – over $4,573 was donated to our school through the “Choice Dollars” program sponsored by Thrivent.
+Thrivent Choice Dollars: For the months of January through December, 2019 – over $4,589 was donated to our school through the “Choice Dollars” program sponsored by Thrivent.
 Thank you very much for remembering, helping with, and blessing the ministry of St. John Lutheran School.

 Goals: Goals for the year 2020 include: 1) Increase enrollment from St John and Trinity congregations, the city of Alma, Wabaunsee county, and the surrounding area; 2) Continue to be a pathway for the spiritual growth of students AND their families; 3) Expend our use of technology to enhance the learning environment for all students.

 Thank You!
 Thank you for your prayers!
 Thank you for your comments and suggestions!
 Thank you for your financial support!
 Thank you for allowing us to be a ministry of St. John Lutheran Church of Alma!
 Thank you for the blessing of 146 years of quality Christina education reaching the lives of children from Kindergarten through 8th grade.